mattdimicelli/No_Framework_Calculator/readme.md

 A basic calculator app.
 It evaluates a single pair of operands at at time, but allows the user to operate on the result of the previous equation.
-I decided to do all of the "extra-credit" assignments for this project, so it also handles floats, it has a backspace button and keyboard support, and I flexed my CSS skills to replicate an antique Sharp calculator from the 1970s.
+I decided to do all of the "extra-credit" assignments for this project, so it also handles floats, it has a backspace button and keyboard support, and I used CSS to craft a replica of an antique Sharp calculator from the 1970s.

 P.S.: Try to find the "Easter Egg".
 Hint: enter an equation that divides a number by *something*.....